pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 Now, let's add a `Signout` option on the Header component, so the user can sign out from within the application.

 We do this by adding a link to the Sign in page from within the application.
-So whenever a user would land on the Sign in page, the Localstorage value for `authenticated` is going to reset.
+So whenever a user lands on the Sign-in page, the Localstorage value for `authenticated` is going to reset.

 The final `Header.tsx` might look something like this.